nicksteinbauer/redbarncms/src/pages/what-we-do/construction-management.md

 ---
 templateKey: blog-post
-title: Construction Inspection
+title: Construction Management
-prettytitle1: Construction Inspection
+prettytitle1: Construction
-prettytitle2: ""
+prettytitle2: Management
-date: 2021-04-25T19:40:07.967Z
+date: 2021-04-28T19:40:07.967Z
 description: Our firm started in 2016 with construction management and civil engineering as core service areas.
 From the first day of conception, we have been serving businesses with construction management that included inspection,